Phil Lynch has had poems published in a wide range of over forty print and online literary journals and anthologies, including:

-His work has also been featured on national and local radio in Ireland including on programmes such as the Arena Arts Show, The Poetry Programme, Sunday Miscellany and The Documentary on One on RTE Radio 1.
+His work has been featured on poetry and arts shows on national and local radio including on programmes such as the Arena Arts Show, The Poetry Programme, Sunday Miscellany and The Documentary on One on RTE Radio 1 and on the Rhyme & Reason show on Dublin South FM.

-Phil was a co-founder of LINGO, the first international spoken word festival in Ireland.
+He was previously a member of the Bray Literary Festival Committee and a co-founder of LINGO, the first international spoken word festival in Ireland.

 Changing Light